 In states where the brown dog tick occurs, dog owners can do a number of things to help prevent this disease in their dogs:

-- Have your dog on a tick control program.
+- Have your dog on a tick control program, preferably including a product that repels ticks.

 - Where possible, avoid taking dogs into tick-infested areas.